My Account

 6. Add Additional Sections to Your Graphic Design CV

 Miss out a crucial element and you risk creating asymmetry and an unbalanced design.
 For a CV that last missing element is a cover letter.
-Yes, cover letters are still a thing.
+Yes, cover letters are still important.
 In fact, more than half of employers say they’re a must-have.

 This is how to write a cover letter for graphic design jobs: